Apple Watch Series 7: Features, release date, design, more

 You can learn more about it here.

-The Apple Watch Series 7 will feature watchOS 8.
-It was previewed during the WWDC21 keynote and is available starting September 20.
+The Apple Watch Series 7 features watchOS 8.
+It was previewed during the WWDC21 keynote and is available since September 20.
 Here are its key functions:

 - New custom Watch Faces;